 §12000.
 Sanctions.
-The Gaming Commission shall be empowered to impose fines or other sanctions within the jurisdiction of the Tribe against gaming licensees or other persons who interfere with or violate the Tribe's gaming regulatory requirements and obligations under IGRA, the Tribal Gaming Ordinance, or this Gaming Compact.
-The Tribal Gaming Agency shall report significant or continued violations of this Compact or failures to comply with its orders to the State Gaming Agency.
+The Gaming Commission shall be empowered to impose fines or other sanctions within the jurisdiction of the Tribe against gaming Licensees or other persons who interfere with or violate the Tribe's gaming regulatory requirements and obligations under IGRA, the Tribal Gaming Ordinance, or the Tribe's Gaming Compact with the State of California.
+The Gaming Commission shall report significant or continued violations of this Compact or failures to comply with its orders to the State Gaming Agency.